 - Best of all, liquid screeds are ideally suited to UFH because the liquid envelopes the pipes eliminating voids, so enhancing heat transfer between the pipes and the screed.
 Also the slimmer covering over pipes allows a quicker reaction time with better response/controllability.

-How to Prepare a Floor for Liquid Screed
+How do you Prep a Floor for Screed?

 With liquid screeds of all types it’s essential to get the preparation right: